 1Not applicable (N/A): Foods consumed by less that 2% of the respondents have not been displayed.
 2OFSP refers to orange fleshed sweet potato.
-3Not available: Respondents were not able to specify the type of oil consumed.

 SENTINEL FOODS | In addition to the

 GDQS, which provided information about all foods consumed in the previous 24 hours, we selected a set of 25 "sentinel foods" to better understand how frequently these foods are consumed, food sources, where people buy food, and their perceptions about food.